Tulpar-Yazilim/tp-react-native-bluetooth-printer/README.md

         * y
             the print start position at y
         * level
-            the error correction level, constants of BluetoothTscPrinter.EEC, referces as tables:
+            the error correction level, constants of EEC, referces as tables:
             | CONSTANTS | VALUE   |
             |---|---|
             |LEVEL_L|"L"|